HsiangHung/Machine_Learning_Note/Statistical_Test/evaluate_sample_size/README.md

-## Page View Example, with required power
+## Page View Example, Required Statistical Power

 [Udacity](https://www.youtube.com/watch?v=WnQoZzxas-g&t=15s) shows the page view example to calculate sample size.
 Here we assume population is large enough (for internet, it is true), but we demand statistical power.